Swollen Ankles and Swollen Feet

 - What is the prognosis (outcome) for swollen feet and swollen ankles?

-Who is at risk for swollen ankles and swollen feet?
+What causes swollen ankles and swollen feet?
+(Continued)

 - Medications (side effects): Many medications have the side effect of fluid retention that manifests as swelling.
 Although the reader is advised to check their individual medications for side effects of swelling, general categories that may cause swelling include anti-inflammatory drugs (steroids and NSAIDs), hormones, medications for people with diabetes, antidepressants, and many calcium channel blockers (anti-hypertensive and cardiac medications).

-- Injury: any person with trauma to the foot or ankle
+- Injury: any trauma to the foot or ankle (usually sprains or fractures) can result in swelling

-- Diseases: Patients with heart disease (especially congestive heart failure), liver disease, kidney disease (all of these diseases can influence fluid mobilization in the body by physical, metabolic and electrolyte-water interactions)
+- Diseases: heart disease, liver disease, kidney disease (all of these diseases can influence fluid mobilization in the body by physical, metabolic and electrolyte-water interactions)

 - Infection: any infection, either localized (abscess) or diffuse (cellulitis)

-- Lymphedema: Persons with lymph vessel or lymph node blockage of lymph fluid, due to infections, trauma or surgical procedures
+- Lymphedema: swelling due to lymph vessel or lymph node blockage of lymph fluid